The shift from location and device data to mobility data

 Mobility Data Makes Transportation Smarter

-Transportation companies are already leveraging mobility data: auto insurance, shared mobility, city infrastructure, and planning departments, advertising services, and mobile app developers are just a few of the industries that have started to adopt telematics plus mobility data analytics as an integral part of their research and development.
+Transportation companies are already leveraging mobility data.
+Auto insurance, sharing economy, city infrastructure, and planning departments, advertising services, and mobile app developers are just a few of the industries that have started to adopt telematics, device data and mobility data analytics as an integral part of their research and development.